DBatterman/MechaCar_Statistical_Analysis/README.md

 For Lot 1 and Lot 2 respectively, the p-value is also > 0.05, so we once again don't have enough data to reject the null hypothesis.
 However, for Lot 3, our p-value is < 0.05.
 Therefore we can reject the null hypothesis that the average PSI is 1500 lbs/(in^2)

+## Study Design: MechaCar vs Competition

+We want to perform another study to see how MechaCar stacks up versus other options on the market.
+We want this study to find results that will make MechaCar more appealing to customers.
+One of the biggest draws to cars is their safety, so it would be a good idea to compare the average safety rating compared to other cars ont the market.
+Our null hypothesis is that MechaCar has the average safety rating, and the alternative hypothesis is that it is higher than average.
+We would need to gather the data from the different kinds of safety tests, and get their summary.
+Then we can run multiple T-Tests; one for the total and then more for indificual tests.
+One thing to be careful of is the randomness that can occur with many different groups, but that is something we can make a note of.